phanibalaji/IstioSamples/IstioSample/downstreamGO/README.md

-# The steps to deploy the downstream service running in GO runtime on GKE.
+# The steps to deploy the downstream service running in GO-runtime on GKE.

 This service makes a call to downstream service running in Nodejs.
 For more information about the upstream service navigate to the `upstreamNode` directory in this repository.